NYUGameCenter/Unity-Git-Config/README.md

  >			`LensFlare.flare`
  >			`LensFlare.flare` found in .gitignore but not the corresponding meta file!
 Please add `LensFlare.flare.meta` to .gitignore .

 Resolve this error by editing your .gitignore by adding the .meta file to it.

+Never add .meta files to the .gitignore without also adding the file associated with that meta file to the .gitignore.
+Exercise caution when adding to your .gitignore: it's not a tool for resolving bad commits (see the troubleshooting section for help resolving commits).
+Adding files to your .gitignore will result in them not being backed up & nor shared with your collaborators.

 # Troubleshooting